yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 First, set up the page to build automatically

 1. click on the "Actions" tab on the page of the repository you forked
-2. click on "I understand my workflows, go ahead and enable them
+2. click on "I understand my workflows" to enable them, and go ahead

 Set permissions to allow the deployment workflow to write to the gh-pages branch: